johnwcowan/pdp8x/devs.md

 This corresponds to the KL8-E console text display or printer controller. and is connected to a sink for characters.
-It has a single register TB
+It has a register TB
-that holds the next character to be written to the source.
+that holds the next character to be written to the sink.
 The width of this register depends on where the output is going to.
 If the sink accepts Unicode characters, it will be 21 bits wide, but if the sink accepts only ASCII characters, it will be 8 bits wide,